Skip to content

 • n: Number of leading principal components to remove.

-• pdm: Optional Positive definite matrix estimator.
-If provided, ensures the output is positive definite.
+• pdm: Optional positive definite matrix estimator.

 Constructor